christian-posta/mcp-auth-step-by-step/README.md

 # MCP Auth Step-by-Step

-A complete Model Context Protocol (MCP) implementation demonstrating authentication and communication between a server and client over HTTP transport.
+A complete Model Context Protocol (MCP) implementation demonstrating remote MCP server with HTTP transport, and another server with authorization and communication between a server and client over HTTP transport.

 ## Project Overview

 This project consists of two main components:

-1. **MCP Echo Server** - A server that provides echo functionality with JWT authentication
+1. **MCP Echo Server** - Two servers, that provides echo functionality.
+One without auth and one with JWT auth
-2. **MCP Echo Client** - A client for communicating with the echo server
+2. **MCP Echo Client** - A client for communicating with the non-auth echo server; communication with the auth server should happen with the test file, or generate your own keys and call it

 ## Features